-Robust, freely available, open-source tetrahedral mesh generation tools are highly desired but not commonly available to users.
-In this section we discuss our efforts to incorporate two tetrahedral mesh generation libraries into the SCIRun meshing pipeline.
-The major trade-offs with these tools are the quality of the resulting meshes and the ease of licensing their use.
+Robust, freely available, open source tetrahedral mesh generation tools are highly desired but not commonly available to users.
+In this section, we will discuss our efforts to incorporate two tetrahedral mesh generation libraries into the SCIRun meshing pipeline.
+The major trade-offs with these tools are with respect to the quality of the resulting meshes, and the ease of licensing the product.